 The largest share of youth with formal skills was in Kerala (15.5 per cent), followed by Maharashtra (8.3 per cent), Tamil Nadu (7.6 per cent), Himachal (5.60 per cent) and Gujarat (4.7 per cent).
 Among those undergoing training Maharashtra had the highest share.
 The lowest incidence of formal training was in Bihar.
 The southern and western states, a continuous zone, have a relatively high share of population with formal skills.
 Together the six states accounted for 63 per cent of all formally trained people.
 These are also the states with more industry, higher levels of education, and training opportunities (computed from NSSO 61st Round, cited in NCEUS Report).
-Overall only and Unemployment (1999-2000) found that only 16.4 per cent of the male unemployed workers and 18.8 per cent of female unemployed workers possessed specific marketable skills.
+Overall only 2.5 per cent of the labour force had any formal training.
+Of the unemployed the NSSO Survey on Employment and Unemployment (1999-2000) found that only 16.4 per cent of the male unemployed workers and 18.8 per cent of female unemployed workers possessed specific marketable skills.
 In urban areas alone, while the proportion of unemployed men remained the same, there was a much larger proportion of women unemployed with no skills, viz, 32 per cent.